dxw/playbook/src/sales-and-marketing/sales-and-marketing-approach.md

 We learn from each bid by collecting feedback from all stages to make continuous improvements and feed into future bids and wider dxw strategy.

-## We manage sales operations which include:
+## We manage sales operations which include

 * monitoring the sales inbox for new opportunities and communication with clients
 * inputting new bids into the sales library and crib sheet to refer to and track feedback